 For many years, we had no idea what to do with gnocchi.
-These little nuggets of potato-based pasta are usually served with butter and/or cheese.
-However, there is far more to gnocchi than we ever suspected, and this vegan, gluten-free meal showcases its versatility.
+These little nuggets of potato-based pasta are usually served with butter or sauce, and/or cheese.
+However, there is far more to gnocchi than we ever suspected, and this vegan, gluten-free meal showcases their versatility.
 Our recipe features an exciting fusion of Mexican and Italian cuisine.
 The result is a hearty and satisfying entree, perfect for a cold winter evening.
 It’s inexpensive and easy to prepare.
-Try it, we think you’ll agree.
+Try it, we think you’ll agree!

 1 large (16 ounce) package of gluten-free gnocchi (check labels, make sure there are no eggs or added wheat flour)

 ½ thinly sliced green pepper

 ½ red onion, cut into strips

 2 teaspoons ground cumin

 1 teaspoon granulated garlic